pyarmak/entrada-1x-docs/user/docs/schedulingevents/create.md

 **Recurring Event**: More detail is available in the Recurring Events help section.
 **Time Release Options**: This controls when the event will be visible to users in the system.
 * Click Save.

+**Draft Schedule Permissions**
+If you would like to give additional users access to a draft schedule, you'll need to add them as authors to the draft.
+Return to Admin>Manage Events, and click 'Manage My Drafts'.
+Click on the appropriate draft and then click the greyed out Draft Information heading.
+Add users to Draft Authors by beginning to type a name and clicking on the appropriate name in the displayed options.
+In stock Elentra you will be able to add staff:admin users to draft schedules but there is a setting for this that can be configured to allow you to add faculty and other staff as draft authors.
+You'll need a developer to help you change these settings if you'd like to.

 Next, **you need to publish or approve your draft;** this will cause the events you created to be imported to the system and make them accessible for adding content.